-So early last year I started scheming.
+Early last year I started scheming.
 I have 4 brothers and two of them live in Seattle.
 They recently purchased a sailboat and have been learning how to sail.
-After confirming that they could get the boat safely out of the marina and back I proposed the idea of sailing to Vancouver Island so that I could do some trail running.
-I have wanted to do the West Coast Trail and the Juan de Fuca trails for a while now, and this seemed like the perfect opportunity.
+After confirming they could get the boat safely out of the marina and back, I proposed the idea of sailing to Vancouver Island so I could do some trail running.
+I have wanted to run the West Coast Trail and the Juan de Fuca trails for a while, and this seemed like the perfect opportunity.
 Once my brother’s said they were down for the journey I blasted out a request to my running friends and immediately filled the four available beds.

-Initially my trip partners included my two brothers Eric and Johnny, my VTRunCo partner Justin and his wife Mary, and my good friend Ben and his wife Chrissa.
-Somewhere along the way, while catching up with my buddy of all buddies (another Justin), I added an 8th person with the understanding that someone would be sleeping in a hammock on the deck… Probably me!
+Initially my trip partners included brothers Eric and Johnny, my VTRunCo partner Justin and his wife Mary, and my good friends Ben and Chrissa.
+Somewhere along the way I added an 8th person with the understanding that someone would be sleeping in a hammock on the deck… Probably me!

 As life goes… Things happen and plans change.
 Ben and Chrissa were moving to CO and things fell into place nicely for them.
 They sold their house here in VT and lined up jobs and shelter out West.
-However, Ben’s new job required that he be around in mid August and they had to bail.
+However, Ben’s new employer required that he be around in mid August meaning they had to bail.

-Justin and Mary also suffered a significant life achievement that took them out of the running… They were going to have twins!
-As a father of two young kiddos I knew how much work they were in for and totally understood why they backed out to focus on saving $$$ and time off.
+Justin and Mary also suffered a significant life achievement that took them out of the running… They found out theywere going to have twins!
+As a father of two young kiddos I knew how much work they were in for and totally understood why they backed out to focus on saving $$$ and paid time off.